kavinksm/devopstools/azure.md

 There are several types of cloud computing models, including public cloud, private cloud, and hybrid cloud.
 Public cloud providers, such as Amazon Web Services, Microsoft Azure, and Google Cloud Platform, offer cloud resources to the general public.
 Private cloud is a cloud infrastructure that is dedicated to a single organization, typically hosted on-premises or in a third-party data center.
 Hybrid cloud combines elements of public and private cloud, allowing organizations to leverage the benefits of both.

 # Azure
-zure is a cloud computing platform offered by Microsoft that provides a range of services and tools for building, deploying, and managing applications and services in the cloud.
+Azure is a cloud computing platform offered by Microsoft that provides a range of services and tools for building, deploying, and managing applications and services in the cloud.
 Azure offers a wide range of services, including compute, storage, networking, databases, analytics, artificial intelligence, Internet of Things (IoT), and security.

 One of the major advantages of Azure is its scalability, which allows users to quickly and easily scale their applications and services up or down as needed.
 Azure also offers robust backup and disaster recovery options, advanced security features, and compliance with a wide range of industry and regulatory standards.